MedOuardi/alx-low_level_programming/0x00-hello_world/README.md

 		The output file should be named the same as the C file, but with the extension .s instead of .c
 #3-name:
 	Write a script that compiles a C file and creates an executable named cisfun.
+#4-puts.c:
+	Write a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.